Sierra Leone hopes cricket can help heal war wounds

 The 1991-2002 civil war made Sierra Leone a watchword for brutality, with the drug-crazed child soldiers of the Revolutionary United Front (RUF) rebels chopping off the hands and feet of civilians.

-“Blood diamonds” mined illegally in Sierra Leone funded the conflict here and in neighboring Liberia, destabilizing the broader region.
+“Blood diamonds” mined illegally in Sierra Leone funded the conflict here and in neighbouring Liberia, destabilising the broader region.

 Francis Samura, CEO of the Sierra Leone Cricket Association (SLCA), said its members have been working hard since then to revive the game and now even have a national team that competes across Africa.